ruchan-o7/jceads/README.md

 - 👋 Hi, I’m @jceads, known as Rüçhan in real life
 - 👀 I’m interested in mobile programming and 3D modeling stuff(sculpting, vfx, render)
-- 🌱 I’m currently learning dart and flutre
+- 🌱 I’m currently learning dart and flutter
-//- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : jceadsa@gmail.com or ruchanadiguzel58@gmail.com

 <!---